Jayapranay/Jayapranay_portfolio/README.md

 ## About Me

-Recent B.Tech graduate in Computer Science & Business Systems from Sree Vidyanikethan Engineering College with a CGPA of 8.25.
+Recent B.Tech Graduate (May 2025) in Computer Science & Business Systems from Sree Vidyanikethan Engineering College (CGPA 8.25).
+Passionate about building scalable web applications and deploying cloud solutions on AWS.
-I enjoy building web applications, exploring cloud technologies, and creating efficient, user-friendly solutions.

 ---